arjun-menon/Distributed-Graph-Algorithms/Maximal-Independent-Set/ReadMe.md

 Running & Testing
 -----------------
-The algorithm can be run by typing `python3 -m distalgo.runtime MIS.dis` or `run.py` on a *nix console.
-The former relies on DistAlgo being installed as a library.
+As stated previously, the algorithm can be run by typing `python3 -m distalgo.runtime MIS.dis` or `run.py` on a *nix console.

 These were some of the outputs produced during some trial runs of the algorithm using the graphs from MST: